 Our objective is to make satire a widely accepted and understood tool of socio-political commentary in the country and to kindle the fire of interest in the genre.
 In short, we are on a mission to improve satirical literacy and create a safe space for writers and lovers of satire.

-In further advancing these goals, we are seeking entries for the second edition of the Prize for Satire, the winners of which will be getting cash prizes of up to N200,000.
-We believe other forms of writing, from poetry to non-fiction, have received great attention and it is high time we equally spotlit the significance of satirising in opinion-shaping and nation-building.
+In further advancing these goals, we are seeking entries for the third edition of the Prize for Satire.
+We believe other forms of writing, from poetry to non-fiction, have received significant attention, and it is high time we equally spotlighted the significance of satirising in opinion-shaping and nation-building.
 There is hardly a better way to do this than through a healthy rivalry.

 Judges are looking for great works of satire, and by definition, this includes articles that creatively deploy wit, irony, sarcasm, and/or ridicule in criticising faults.
 Entries may take the shape of prose, drama, news, poetry, a speech, a bill, a letter, a manual, a prophecy, an essay, an advert, or even quasi-scriptural passages.
 Whatever works for you really.
 There are also no restrictions on topics.
-We, however, encourage that the selected topic is approached in a way that will make the work relevant for a long period.
+We, however, encourage that the selected topic is approached in a way that will make the work relevant for an extended period.

 Applicants should be Nigerians aged between 15 and 30 years as of November 2022.